Project Setup

 },

-Just make sure the options
+Just make sure the options match the folders name.

 Learn more about tasks from the official tutorial Integrate with External Tools via Tasks.